AMBARAGONDA-RAHUL/AMBARAGONDA-RAHUL/README.md

 <div style="background: rgba(20, 0, 0, 0.7); padding: 20px; border-radius: 8px; border: 1px dashed #ff2a2a;">

-I am a **Cloud Hashira** with 4+ years of experience specializing in CI/CD automation, cloud security, and infrastructure as code (IaC) across Azure and AWS.
-My expertise lies in designing secure and scalable DevOps pipelines, implementing GitOps workflows with ArgoCD, and optimizing Kubernetes deployments for high availability and security.
+I am a **Cloud Hashira** with over 4 years of experience mastering the art of building secure, scalable, and automated cloud infrastructure.
+I specialize in designing and implementing robust CI/CD pipelines that accelerate software delivery while embedding security and compliance at every stage.
+My expertise spans across Azure and AWS cloud platforms, leveraging infrastructure as code (IaC) with Terraform, GitOps workflows using ArgoCD, and advanced Kubernetes orchestration (EKS) to ensure resilient, highly available deployments.

+With a passion for transforming complex systems into seamless, developer-friendly environments, I focus on optimizing cloud costs, automating operations, and enforcing zero trust security models.
+I thrive in fast-paced environments where innovation meets reliability, turning infrastructure challenges into streamlined solutions that empower teams and safeguard business continuity.

 </div>